shehabattia96/Bevy-AMR-Navigator/README.md

     materials: &mut ResMut<Assets<StandardMaterial>>,
     ```

 - My spawners were working but were not showing up.
 I needed to add a camera.
 I added light and a ground plane for good measure.
+I used this example: https://bevy.org/examples/3d-rendering/3d-viewport-to-world/

 - I found that the position I was supplying to my components was not being applied to the spawn transform, so I added that in too.

+- Next I'll make the AMR move towards the goal.
+I'll use Bevy's [eventing system](https://bevy-cheatbook.github.io/programming/events.html) to broadcast a goal.
+I'll add a simple vector subtraction from current position to the goal.
+We'll ignore obstacles for now.

+I went a step further and assigned the goal by clicking the mouse.
+I added the nice ground circle visual from the example.
+The robot is moving towards a goal, just not the right one atm.

 ## Misc notes